boscore/ibc_contracts/ibc.chain/README.md

 ibc.chain
 -----------

-This contract implement eosio blockchain light weight client, combine with merkle path validation, this light weight client can be used to verify transaction existence.
+This contract implements eosio blockchain lightweight client, it is also called SPV client in [Bitcoin](https://bitcoin.org/bitcoin.pdf) combine with merkle path validation, this lightweight client can be used to verify transaction existence.